renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Second page, the home, is ready.
 A lot more components were built for this page, like input and note.

 **Thoughts:** Today I managed to study and code a lot, after a great number of days in a row squeezing some time!
 I'm very greatful for this day!

+### Day 10: July 14, 2022

+**Today's Progress**: A lot of new pages done today.
+Profile, SignIn and SignUp.

+**Thoughts:** When you get the hang of it things start flowing really quickly.
+I'm loving it so far.